-Accident and incident investigation is a very important activity in the workplace.
-It is equally an important part of an occupational health and safety management system.
+Accident and incident investigation is an essential activity in the workplace.
+It is an important part of an occupational health and safety management system.

-ISO 45001:2018 Occupational health and management system standard defined an Accident as an incident where injury and ill health occur.
+ISO 45001:2018 Occupational Health and Management System Standard defines an accident as an incident where injury and ill health occur.

 An incident, on the other hand, is an occurrence arising out of, or in the course of work that could or does result in injury and ill health.